LaineZ/bcop/README.md

 A next crossplatform version of [BandcampOnlinePlayer](https://github.com/LaineZ/BandcampOnlinePlayer) written in Rust!

+A simple client for bandcamp.com that's allows listen albums from tags much easier; and provides features like play queue, low memory/cpu usage rather than browser, etc.

 You can download latest version from "actions" menu

 ### CLI/TUI Mode